facbonum/facbonum/README.md

 ### 📬 Let’s Connect

-- 🧠 Currently open to opportunities with thoughtful, grounded teams
+- Open to opportunities where an exchange of good ideas results in breakthroughs, especially when learning from failure
 - Prefer work where I can explore, refine, and contribute long-term
-- Always up for learning from those who’ve built great things
+- I learn by doing, but retention really picks up when teaching

 ---
 ![bottom_banner](https://github.com/user-attachments/assets/5088fdc6-4a1e-4464-949b-2f30e3b101fe)

-> “The best work happens when you’re solving real problems, with real people, over time.”
+> Kyrie, eleison.
+Christe, eleison.